NabinGrz/GrowUp/README.md

 # GrowUp(Final Yaer Project)
-GrowUp is an E-Learning app built with Flutter and ASP.NET Core(Inspired from Byjus and Unacademy)
+GrowUp is an E-Learning app built with Flutter and ASP.NET Core <em>(Inspired from Byjus and Unacademy)</em>

 GrowUp is an online marketplace for passionate teachers and aspiring learners.
 GrowUp helps to bridge the gap between the skills needed and the industry expectations.
 This application